The path to Australia’s future passes through its past.

 - A commitment to reconciliation: understanding and acknowledging the past and present injustices between Aboriginal and other Australians and to strive for a just reconciliation between all Australians.

-Myall Creek is the spiritual heart of the Australian nation.
-The meaning of colonisation: the scarification of trust, the mortification of innocence and the violence of greed underlie the legacy of the great Australian emptiness.
-In the Cultural and Education Centre this reality will sit side by side with the continuing miracle of the oldest living culture on earth, its survival and its resilience.
+Myall Creek can be seen as the spiritual heart of the Australian nation.
+The meaning of colonisation: the scarification of trust, the mortification of innocence and the violence of greed – the Cultural and Education Centre this reality will sit side by side with the continuing miracle of the oldest living culture on earth, its survival and its ongoing resilience.

 How it will work …